vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     }
     ```

-1. To visualize the relationship, in a browser, return to the **ADT Explorer**.
+1. To visualize the relationship, return to the **ADT Explorer** window.

 1. To display the updated digital twins, click **Run Query**.